Ecological release: Common example

 Invasive species are an excellent example of successful ecological release because low levels of biodiversity, an abundance of resources, and particular life history traits allow their numbers to increase dramatically.
 Additionally, there are few predators for these species.

 Causes and mechanisms

 Cascade effect

-When a keystone species, such as a top predator, is removed from a community or ecosystem, a cascade effect can occur through which a series of secondary extinctions take place.
+When a keystone species, such as a top predator, is removed from a community or ecosystem, an ecological cascade effect can occur through which a series of secondary extinctions take place.
 Keystone predators are responsible for the control of prey densities, and their removal can result in an increase in one or a number of predators, consumers, or competitors elsewhere in the food web.
 Several prey or competitor species can consequently suffer a population decline and potentially be extirpated; the result of this would be a decrease in community diversity.
 Without the keystone species, prey populations can grow indefinitely and will, ultimately, be limited by resources such as food and shelter.
 Due to these secondary extinctions, a niche is left unfilled: this allows a new species to invade and exploit the resources that are no longer being used by other species.